SwissBIAS/SwissBIAS.github.io/_pages/index.md

 ---

 ## What this site is
-A list of Swiss groups and facilities working with bioimage analysis\\
-News about training schools, conferences, and network events\\
-Links to relevant resources
+A list of Swiss groups and facilities working with bioimage analysis__ News about training schools, conferences, and network events \n Links to relevant resources

 ## What this site is *not*